mdopt.optimiser package#

 bool

-run(num_iter: int = 1) None
+run(num_iter: int = 1) None#

-sweep() None
+sweep() None#

-One Dephasing DMRG sweep.
+One full Dephasing DMRG sweep (left→right, then right→left).

-update_bond(i: int) None
+update_bond(i: int) None#

-Updates the bond between sites i and i+1.
+Update the bond between sites i and i+1.

-update_left_environment(i: int) None
+update_left_environment(i: int) None#

-update_right_environment(i: int) None
+update_right_environment(i: int) None#

-class mdopt.optimiser.dephasing_dmrg.EffectiveDensityOperator(*args, **kwargs)
+class mdopt.optimiser.dephasing_dmrg.EffectiveDensityOperator(*args, **kwargs)#

 Bases: LinearOperator